Background pattern

 • if you have a mechanical heart valve.

-Lixiana 15 mg is only indicated when switching from Lixiana 30 mg to a vitamin K antagonist (e.g., warfarin) (see section 3.
+Lixiana 15 mg is only indicated when switching from Lixiana 30 mg to a vitamin K antagonist (e.g. warfarin) (see section 3.
 How to take Lixiana).

-Be especially careful with Lixiana,
+Be careful with Lixiana,

-• if you know you have a condition called antiphospholipid syndrome (a disorder of the immune system that increases the risk of blood clots), inform your doctor so that they can decide if your treatment needs to be modified.
+• if you know you have a disease called antiphospholipid syndrome (an immune system disorder that increases the risk of blood clots), inform your doctor to decide if it may be necessary to modify the treatment.

-If you need surgery,
+If you need to have surgery,

 Children and adolescents